michiel9797/ButtonCheck/README.md

 ```
 When calling as such, the program will immediately run a test with the settings as found in the setting file.
 For more information on how to use -F, call the program with --help.

+## Running with Benchy Fighters
+In order to run tests using Benchy Fighters, some of the following options need to be set:
+- For the client and server executable, insert the path to where the BenchyFighters executable is located
+- For the client inputs, insert the path to the inputs generated with the timestampedkeylogger
+- For the custom arguments of both the client and server (found in the extra options menu), choose either YOJIMBO, GNS or RAKNET.
+Both client and server need the same custom argument

+## Netem files
+An example netem file called "Netem_Example.json" can be found in the "Examples" folder.
+Use it to create your own netem json file and set the path to it as the netem file to use.

 ## Custom game support
 ButtonCheck can support different games then the one provided, though there are a set of restrictions and requirements.